5 Plugins that will help kick start your WordPress project

 4. Advanced Custom Fields

-WordPress.com was build on the foundations of being a blogging platform.
+WordPress.com was built on the foundations of being a blogging platform.
 In recent times I have been using this plugin to help extend the WordPress interface.
 This help make my websites more client friendly when it comes to maintaining pages.

 Being able to make custom fields, means you can separate blocks to make the pages easier to maintain.
 You have the ability to add instructions and useful labels for each field.
 It is up to you how you want to layout the structure within the interface.